 Making applesauce at home is super easy!
-Essentially all you need to do is peel some apples, core them, cut into chunks, cook in a frying pan until soft and cooked, puree in a food processor with a dash of filtered water.
-I will make a recipe post of it soon but meanwhile I included how to make applesauce just enough for this recipe in the recipe card below.
+Essentially all you need to do is peel some apples, core them, cut them into chunks, and cook them in a frying pan until soft and cooked, puree in a food processor with a dash of filtered water.
+I will make a recipe post of it soon but meanwhile, I included how to make applesauce just enough for this recipe in the recipe card below.

 Want to master the basics of vegan baking?